MikhailZinovkin/dm368ipnc/README.md

 ***
 **Note:**
-If you already have a Yocto Project setup and want only the Gumstix BSP layer, use the meta-gumstix repository found here: git://github.com/gumstix/meta-gumstix.git.
+Based on DM36x IPCamera RDK v.
+5.1-based on Linux Kernel 2.6.37 in ftp.appropho.com
 ***

-The Yocto Project allows the creation of custom linux distributions for embedded systems, including Gumstix-based systems.
+The Yocto Project allows the creation of custom linux distributions for embedded systems, including dm368ipnc-based systems.
 It is a collection of git repositories known as *layers* each of which provides *recipes* to build software packages as well as configuration information.